• Europes biggest bike selection

 BMC Roadmachine 01 TWO Review

-#“Speed.
+“Speed.
 Comfort.
 Endurance.
-Versatility.” - that is how BMC promotes their new Roadmachine, the third generation of the brands endurance bike.
-BMC claims to have created the one bike for your “one-bike-collection” - the one bike who beats them all, your companion in every situation.
-In todays video we want to give you a quick overview of the new features of the 2024 BMC Roadmachine and in the end we’ll have a closer look at who this bike is a perfect match for.
+Versatility.”
+That is how BMC promotes their new Roadmachine, the third generation of the brand's endurance bike.
+BMC claims to have created the one bike for your “one-bike-collection” - the bike that beats them all, your companion in every situation.
+In today's video, we want to give you a quick overview of the new features of the 2024 BMC Roadmachine, and at the end, we’ll have a closer look at who this bike is a perfect match for.
 Without further ado, let’s get into it!

 BMC Roadmachine 01 TWO test